HVML/HVML-Docs/en/hvml-spec-v1.0-en-new.md

     </choose>
 ```

-#### 2.5.8) `reduce` tag
+#### 2.5.8) `reduce` Tag

-The `reduce` tag defines an element that performs a Reduce operation.
-Similar to the `choose` element, the `reduce` element supports the `on` attribute and the `by` attribute, and its result data is the result of the reduction operation.
+`reduce` tag defines an element that performs a Reduce operation.
+Similar to `choose` element, `reduce` element supports `on` attribute and `by` attribute, and its result data is the result of the reduction operation.

-We can use the `by` attribute in the `reduce` tag to specify a built-in executor, and the implicit reduction operation will be performed based on the data generated by the built-in executor.
+We can use `by` attribute in `reduce` tag to specify a built-in executor, and the implicit reduction operation will be performed based on the data generated by the built-in executor.
 For example, the following code:

 ```hvml
      <init as="regionStats">